Zin0D/ASM64Challs/PWN_College/ASMModule.md

 # ASM Challenge Solutions
 - Decided to document what im doing xd, those are the PWN College ASM Solutions.
+- Elliot Alderson of the 0'sum game is the one i aspire to be.

 ## 1. Check if a number is odd or even without conditional jumps: